 Packed with stunning images, her books are an homage to the renaissance of botanical art and have inspired both readers and artists worldwide.
-All editions still available in print are available at the Kew bookshop, the Shirley Sherwood Gallery shop and at Amazon.co.uk (and other Amazon stores worldwide):
+All editions that are still in print are available at the Kew bookshop, the Shirley Sherwood Gallery shop and at Amazon.co.uk (and other Amazon stores worldwide):

 This book is a celebration of the Shirley Sherwood Collection of contemporary botanical art, made over a period of 30 years by Dr Shirley Sherwood and considered the most important private collection of its kind in the world.

-Reveals the history of botanical painting, its beauty and science with works from two renowned collection and over 100 significant artists
+Kew Publication.
+Reveals the history of botanical painting, its beauty and science with works from two renowned collections and over 100 significant artists.

-136 paintings from the Shirley Sherwood Collection, arranged in the most up-to-date evolutionary sequence, that show the relationship art and science using the latest DNA analysis.
+136 paintings from the Shirley Sherwood Collection, arranged in the most up-to-date evolutionary sequence, that show the relationship between art and science using the latest DNA analysis.

 Celebrating botanical art from the Shirley Sherwood Collection with work from over 80 painters living in 20 different countries around the world

 "This is an ESSENTIAL book for any aspiring botanical artist." - botanicalartandartists.com

 Celebrating the renaissance of botanical art work collected during five years from over a hundred painters living in sixteen different countries.